Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the Geforce GTX 760 should be quite a bit faster than the GeForce GTX 750 Ti overall. (explain)
+Memory BandwidthTheoretically speaking, the Geforce GTX 760 should perform quite a bit faster than the GeForce GTX 750 Ti overall. (explain)

-Texel RateThe Geforce GTX 760 is quite a bit (more or less 131%) better at texture filtering than the GeForce GTX 750 Ti. (explain)
+Texel RateThe Geforce GTX 760 is much (more or less 131%) better at AF than the GeForce GTX 750 Ti. (explain)

-Pixel RateIf using a high screen resolution is important to you, then the Geforce GTX 760 is superior to the GeForce GTX 750 Ti, by far. (explain)
+Pixel RateIf using high levels of AA is important to you, then the Geforce GTX 760 is the winner, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison